 Difference between Data Cleansing and Data Transformation

 Businesses generate and receive large volumes of data from every business function.
 This data is often stored in separate information systems in a variety of formats.
 To create a central data repository and aid data retrieval and analysis, organizations use various information systems including data warehouses or databases, for storing data.
-Data transformation and data cleansing are two techniques that help prepare this enterprise data for integration, reporting, and analyses.
+Data transformation and data cleansing in ETL are two techniques that help prepare this enterprise data for integration, reporting, and analyses.

-Data Cleansing and ETL
+Difference between Data Cleansing and ETL

 Astera Centerprise is an enterprise-grade data management solution that enables users to evaluate the integrity of critical business data with its flexible data quality and validation features, which help cleanse data during the ETL process, and provides accurate data for business intelligence.